deity-io/falcon-platform-docs/docs/platform/geoip/overview.md

 Currently we can only ensure the accuracy of country data and not city, postcode or region.
 We recommend only using country.
 :::

-## Accessing GeoIP information in Falcon Server (Enterprise Only)
+## Accessing GeoIP information in DEITY Middleware (Enterprise Only)

 We have api packages available to get GeoIP Data in the middleware.

-If you're an enterprise customer and you've modified your Falcon Server instance you'll need to check the following:
+If you're an enterprise customer and you've modified your DEITY Middleware instance you'll need to check the following:

 **1. Adding our packages as server dependencies**